Introduction

 - cp: Transfer files directly between peers over an encrypted swarm connection.

-- deaddrop: Perform anonymous store-and-forward messaging via the DHT.
+- dd (Dead Drop): Perform anonymous store-and-forward messaging via the DHT.
+The

 Key Concepts